Herugil/TsenivianEscape/README.md

 - Refine level up system so that depending on the picked stat, a new action or passive effect is added: done
 - Add shields and armor (probably flat damage reduction) done except shields but easy to add
 - maybe take the opportunity to refactor item class which kind of sucks (need a dedicated equipment class) done!
-- Quest system (same)
+- Quest system (same) can wait actually, saving and loading feels more urgent
-- Unlockable game objects (removes one item with matching id from inventory) (same)
+- Unlockable game objects (removes one item with matching id from inventory) (same) done
 - Save/load !!!! (probs next week), current functions can be used to load game state, just need to save game state to a file & add UI to look at available saves